TattyFromMelbourne/BudgetHack/README.md

 Reading a local copy of the **<em>csv</em>** file (containing the data to be visualized) may be disallowed by some browsers.
 In order to set up a local environment you will need to either be running a local web server or simulating one.
 You could, for example, use the **<em>node.js http-server</em>** module.

 For more detailed instructions please see the [D3 Wiki](https://github.com/d3/d3/wiki#local-development) and the [node.js documentation](https://www.npmjs.com/package/http-server)

+### Demo
+There is a demonstration site at [http://lensoftware.com.au/presentations/2017-05-08](http://lensoftware.com.au/presentations/2017-05-08)